opennorth/opennorth.ca/README.md

 # Edit theme files, add images, etc.
 bundle exec jekyll serve -w # Run the built in jekyll server to view your changes.
 # Open a web browser and navigate to http://127.0.0.1:4000
-press 'ctrl' and 'c' at once # Stop the server after viewing your changes in a browser. git commit path/to/modified/file git push origin master cd ../ # Go back to opennorth.ca directory.
+# Type 'ctrl' and 'c' at the same time to stop the server.
+git commit path/to/modified/file
+git push origin master
+cd ../ # Go back to opennorth.ca directory.